calabozo/calabozo.github.com/statistics/graph/index.md

 ### Partial correlation

 The [partial correlation](https://en.wikipedia.org/wiki/Partial_correlation) measures the degree of association between two random variables.
-It is the correlation that remains between two variables if the effect of the other variables has been regressed away.
+It is the correlation that remains between two variables if the effect of the other variables have been regressed away.

 Formally, the partial correlation between $$y$$ and $$z$$ given a set of n controlling variables X = {X1, X2, ..., Xn}, written $$\rho_{zy·x}$$, is the correlation between the residuals $$R_z$$ and $$R_y$$ resulting from the linear regression of Z with X and of Y with X, respectively.
 In the [linear regression](/ml/linear_regression/) problem we are trying to obtain the optimum value of $$\beta$$ that minimizes the minimum quadratic error.